 Please consult the user manual for the configuration tool for details and/or contact HMS support, see "Sales and Support" on page 1.
-For an example, see "Enabling Data Exchange" on page 45.

-To configure the primary ControlNet adapter/slave interface, restart the module, and then configure the ControlNet network using appropriate configuration tools, see below.
-Please remember that the amount of data that can be exchanged already is decided by the previous configuration of the secondary CAN-open network (CANopen objects 3000h and 3001h).
+To configure the primary EtherNet/IP adapter/slave interface, restart the module, and then configure the EtherNet/IP network using appropriate configuration tools, see below.
+Please remember that the amount of data that can be exchanged already is decided by the previous configuration of the secondary CANopen network (CANopen objects 3000h and 3001h).
 The first two bytes of the input data and the output data are always used for status and control information.